avsa242/p2-spin-standard-library/README.md

 ## Compiler compatibility

-The library is written with OpenSpin in mind.
-Some objects use preprocessor macros so will not be compatible out-of-the-box with the Propeller Tool, or Brad's Spin Tool (bstc).
-FastSpin will generally work fine as well, though because it produces native code instead of SPIN bytecode, the resulting programs will be *much* larger.
-Some demos in this library may simply not fit in RAM as a result.
+The library is written with FastSpin in mind, as it is available on all platforms.
+Some objects may work with PNut, but some use preprocessor macros or FastSpin-specific features so will not be compatible out-of-the-box PNut.
+As the SPIN2 language definition settles and the existing compilers become more unified, more code should begin to work on Parallax's official internal tool.

 ## Contributing